alexvoss/torshi-examples/README.md

 [Behave]: https://github.com/behave/behave

 Unfortunately, the choice means that we have to use the tooling available, which is not in an ideal state.
-To be able to use the `Rule` claums, we need to use a developer version.

-Another choice that turned out to be somewhat tricky is of VSCode as the IDE.
-The Cucumber plugin
+The sections below describe choices made to set up a development environment using Behave, VSCode and the [Cucumber extension for VSCode].

+[Cucumber extension for VSCode]: https://github.com/cucumber/vscode/

 ### Use of developer version

-The latest published version of Behave v1.2.6 from 2018 and it does not support some important language constructs.
-In particular, it lacks support for the "Rule" clause, which is important for the Example Mapping practice.
-As a result, this example uses a developer version of Behave.
-The hope is that a version 1.2.7 will be released in the not too distant future.
+The latest published version of Behave v1.2.6 is from 2018 and it does not support some important language constructs.
+In particular, it lacks support for the `Rule` clause, which is important for the Example Mapping practice.
+As a result, this example uses a developer version of Behave in the hope that a version 1.2.7 will be released in the not too distant future.

 ### Use of parameters